ajimbo/elk-docker/README.md

-# Elasticsearch, Logstash, Kibana Docker compose
+# Docker compose
-docker compose up -d
+Elasticsearch, Logstash, Kibana containers for Pfsense.
+Can you use for other applications, just edit yml and configs to fit your use. docker compose up -d